Mintbase/Grants-Program/Neko.md

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

+**NekoAI Auto-Minter**
 ![NEKO AI-Minter Example (1)](https://user-images.githubusercontent.com/103082550/220839058-d1797cb2-a213-4851-8a2e-89230408e3c1.png)

 - The NekoAI platform allows users to seamlessly create AI-generated art and mint as an NFT directly on-chain while retaining the data used in the image.
 NekoAI focuses on an intuitive UX that guides users through the prompt engineering process to deliver results that closely match the users creative goals.

 - Users can connect their wallet to access the platform and mint an image into a NEAR NFT once they are satisfied with the final generated image.

+**NekoAI NFT**
 ![AI NFT Example](https://user-images.githubusercontent.com/103082550/220839011-f9d8ed5c-4110-47d3-9c0e-8acc56a9e363.png)

 - To further capitalize on the AI-generated characteristics of the auto-minter, The AI-NFTs embed the prompt inputs into the metadata, along with the artist’s unique signature and description.

 - Users can browse through the NekoAI Marketplace with keyword filters that correspond to the same words used in generating the respective NFTs.
 Creators can utilize the prompt-inputs and seeds from other AI-artwork to build upon an existing NFT.

+**NekoAI Marketplace**
 ![Neko Market Example (1)](https://user-images.githubusercontent.com/103082550/220839091-c28315f9-e835-48e3-bcd9-ec4746226893.png)

 - The NekoAI Marketplace brings a new layer to AI-image generation by effectively enabling users to view and display their own AI-generated art, as well as easily browse the NEKO gallery for art/artists they like from a detailed library of information.
 Artists now have an easier way of sharing how they created specific art pieces to their audience, and can easily generate themed collections of NFTs with similar prompt keywords/code-hashes.

 - The NekoAI Marketplace will be powered by the Mintbase API.

-Data models / API specifications of the core functionality: For the NekoAI Image Generator, we are using DALL-E 2 as the vision model.
+Data models / API specifications of the core functionality:

+- For the NekoAI Image Generator, we are using DALL-E 2 as the vision model.

 - DALL-E 2 is a popular image generator powered by the Open-AI API and can be integrated into a variety of platforms.

--We have two endpoints in our API Specification for generating and describing an image respectively.
+- We have two endpoints in our API Specification for generating and describing an image respectively.
 The first endpoint, `POST /image/generate` generates an image from a textual description.
 The second endpoint, `POST /image/describe` describes the contents of an image.

 ## **Data Model**